abhranja-sudo/zendesk-ticket-viewer/README.md

 6.	***Viewer*** Responsible for displaying prompt and taking input.

 The frame which get displayed on screen is ***modular*** and can be composed with Header, Footer and the body which in-turn can be composed with varying options.
-This helped achieved building custom messages on screen for each input.
+This helped achieved building custom messages on screen for each scenario.

 **More Design Choices:**